High frequency current and post-partum perineal pain

 • Many think that analgesics are not effective for this type of pain;

 • Practitioners also think that analgesics are not very effective for perineal pain and tend to use non- pharmaceutical methods such as cold.

 It is important to remember that only perineal pain was considered, other post-partum pains not being included.

 Other observations encourage me to think that this could be used during post-partum perineal rehabilitation.
 The feeling of well-being felt by the patients and the muscular relaxation are benefits that enhance a perineal rehabilitation session.

 The use of high frequency current, an innovative treatment for post-partum perineal pain, reduced pain in the women treated, improving their experience of birth.
-The satisfaction of patients during these sessions convinced me of the effectiveness of the treatment.
-The effects of treatment by high frequency current are currently been evaluated via a double blind randomised trial at the Hôpital Nord de Marseille hospital, with the support of the Winback laboratory.
+The satisfaction of patients during these sessions convinced me of the effectiveness of the treatment in this study.
+The effects of treatment by high frequency current are currently been evaluated via a double blind randomised trial at the Hôpital Nord de Marseille hospital, under the supervision of lecturer Florence Bretelle, with the support of the Winback laboratory.